-B. Regulatory Flexibility Act: For the reasons set forth herein, the Senior Counsel for Regulatory and Legislative Affairs, Office of General Law, of the USPTO has certified to the Chief Counsel for Advocacy of the Small Business Administration that the changes proposed in this rule will not have a significant economic impact on a substantial number of small entities (see 5 U.S.C.
-605(b)).
+B. Regulatory Flexibility Act: For the reasons set forth herein, the Senior Counsel for Regulatory and Legislative Affairs, Office of General Law, of the USPTO has certified to the Chief Counsel for Advocacy of the Small Business Administration that changes in this final rule do not have a significant economic impact on a substantial number of small entities.
+See 5 U.S.C.
+605(b).

-The changes in this notice of proposed rulemaking fall into one of three categories: (1) Harmonization of the USPTO Rules of Professional Conduct with the ABA Model Rules of Professional Conduct; (2) changes to the rules governing the recognition to practice before the Office to implement new requirements and simplify and otherwise improve consistency with existing requirements to facilitate the public's compliance with existing regulations, including revisions to timeframes, procedures concerning the registration exam, provisions related to the revocation of an individual's registration or limited recognition in limited circumstances, and provisions for reinstatement; and (3) nonsubstantive changes, such as increased structural parallelism between similar provisions; increased readability of provisions; corrections to spelling, grammar, and cross-references; harmonization of terminology; correction of syntax formats to comport with the Federal Register Document Drafting Handbook; and reorganization of paragraph structure within particular rules and other changes to improve clarity in the regulations.
+The changes in this rule fall into one of three categories: (1) Harmonization of the USPTO Rules of Professional Conduct with the ABA Model Rules of Professional Conduct; (2) changes to the rules governing the recognition to practice before the Office to implement new requirements and simplify and otherwise improve consistency with existing requirements to facilitate the public's compliance with existing regulations, including revisions to timeframes, procedures concerning the registration exam, provisions related to the revocation of an individual's registration or limited recognition in limited circumstances, and provisions for reinstatement; and (3) nonsubstantive changes, such as increased structural parallelism between similar provisions; increased readability of provisions; corrections to spelling, grammar, and cross-references; harmonization of terminology; correction of syntax formats to comport with the Federal Register Document Drafting Handbook; reorganization of paragraph structure within particular rules; and other changes to improve clarity in the regulations.

-This proposed rule would apply to the approximately 47,000 registered patent practitioners currently appearing before the Office, as well as licensed attorneys practicing in trademark and other non-patent matters before the Office.
-The USPTO does not collect or maintain statistics on the size status of impacted entities, which would be required to determine the number of small entities that would be affected by the proposed rule.
-However, a large number of the changes proposed in this rule are not expected to have any impact on affected entities.
-For example, correction of spelling and grammar, harmonization of terminology, correction of syntax formats, and reorganization of paragraph structures are administrative in nature and would
+This rule applies to the approximately 47,000 patent practitioners registered or granted limited recognition to appear before the Office, as well as licensed attorneys practicing in trademark and other non-patent matters before the Office.
+The USPTO does not collect or maintain statistics on the size status of impacted entities, which would be required to determine the number of small entities that would be affected by the rule.
+However, a large number of the changes in this rule are not expected to have any impact on otherwise regulated entities.
+For example, correction of spelling and grammar, harmonization of terminology, correction of syntax formats, and reorganization of paragraph structures are administrative in nature and have no impact on otherwise regulated entities.

-The USPTO also proposes to make changes to the rules governing the recognition to practice before the Office and to certain rules governing the process of investigations and conduct of disciplinary proceedings to clarify existing policy and practice and to update the USPTO Rules of Professional Conduct to reflect widely-adopted changes to the ABA Model Rules of Professional Conduct.
+The USPTO has also changed the rules governing the recognition to practice before the Office and certain rules governing the process of investigations and conduct of disciplinary proceedings to clarify existing policy and practice and to update the USPTO Rules of Professional Conduct to reflect widely adopted changes to the ABA Model Rules of Professional Conduct.
 These revisions impact rules of procedure and are not expected to substantively impact parties.
 The intent of these changes is to make the USPTO regulations more clear and to streamline procedural requirements.
-Where the proposed have no impact on affected entities.

-rulemaking arguably increases regulatory burden, such burdens are minimal and outweighed by the benefits they would provide.
+Where the rule arguably increases regulatory burden, such burdens are minimal and outweighed by the benefits provided.

-This proposed rule would also provide applicants for registration or limited recognition the ability to request extensions of time to schedule the registration exam for a fee.
-The proposed new fee of \$115 would recover the estimated average cost to the Office of related processing, services, and materials.
+This rule also provides applicants for registration or limited recognition the ability to request extensions of time to schedule the registration exam for a fee.
+This new fee of \$115 helps recover the estimated average cost to the Office of related processing, services, and materials.
 The USPTO expects that this increased scheduling flexibility will save those applicants who would have otherwise missed the window in which to sit for the registration examination the time and expense of having to reapply to take the examination.
-The cost of reapplying for the examination is currently \$300, exclusive of any nonrefundable fees paid to the commercial testing service that administers the examination.
-The USPTO estimates that this new regulatory flexibility will save the public at least \$92,500.
+Effective October 2, 2020, the cost of reapplying for the examination is \$320, exclusive of any nonrefundable fees paid to the commercial testing service that administers the examination.
+See 85 FR 46932 (Aug.
+3, 2020).
+The USPTO estimates that this new regulatory flexibility will save the public at least \$102,500.
 The authorization for this fee is 35 U.S.C.
 41(d)(2)(A).